GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/ex1_gmosim_starfield_api.rst

 Make Master Bias
 ================

-We create the master bias and add it to the calibration manager as follow:
+We create the master bias and add it to the calibration manager as follows:

 .. code-block:: python
    :linenos: